eXeC64/imv/README.md

 **This software is currently in alpha.**

-Supported file formats:
+Currently supported file formats:
 * PNG
 * JPEG
+* TIFF

 TODO:
 * GIF
-* TIFF
+* TGA
 * BMP
 * and more